 - What should I discuss with my health care provider before taking tipranavir (Aptivus)?

 - What happens if I miss a dose (Aptivus)?

 - What should I avoid while taking tipranavir (Aptivus)?

 - What other drugs will affect tipranavir (Aptivus)?

 - Where can I get more information (Aptivus)?

 What is tipranavir (Aptivus)?

-Tipranavir is used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
+Tipranavir an antiviral medicine that is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
 Tipranavir is not a cure for HIV or AIDS.

 Tipranavir may also be used for purposes not listed in this medication guide.